irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 Human rights must be provided regardless of whether you're a criminal or have done something wrong.
 To the best of my knowledge, crime can basically be sorted into two categories - what you're driven to do, and mistakes you make.

 No one will be driven to mug you for your purse if no one is lacking money to buy food and pay electricity bills or rent.
 People will always still make mistakes, but we can build a kind society where people care for one another, and everyone is told about the best known methods to stay safe and protect others.
 Volunteer peacekeepers can help guide drunk partygoers home and break up fights - like police officers, but very different to the power-tripping pigs who are all too common.

 Even the rulers and enforcers who now oppress humanity must be provided rights, so far as that doesn't stop us from freeing others.
 Guillotines are fun symbolism, but all life has value, even the lives of those who don't value life.

 The abolition of private property is a highly likely to be a required step.
 We have to try whatever is necessary to accomplish this - regulated capitalism, democratic socialism, minarchism, anarchism, libertarian socialism, state communism, collectivism - voting, peaceful protest, riots, reading groups, armed revolution and mutual aid.
 We will apply the scientific method, common sense, spontaneous, natural kindness for one another, and centuries of hard work to build the best society possible.

-The names of ideaologies are descriptive, not prescriptive.
+The names of ideologies are descriptive, not prescriptive.
 I do not know what the future will hold, but I know that it will be beautiful.

 # Guerrilla Education